That’s one of the English words I learned as a child. It was one of the challenging words for me to spell back then too! 😉

 4. A modest woman is beautiful.

-Yes, remaining modest is one of the struggles women have in this age.
+Yes, remaining modest is one of the struggles women have in this generation.
 Why?
 I’m sad to say that Satan tempts women to compete in showing as much as skin as they can.

 Remember this important verse: